vdobler/ht/TUTORIAL.md

 check definition almost as clear text:

  * Check the status code and expect a value of 200.
- * Check the request body, it must contain "Unic".
+ * Check the request body, it must contain "Hello World".

-You may want to run it (after saving to unic-hp2.ht):
+You may want to run it (after saving to test2.ht):

-    $ ./ht run unic-hp2.ht
+    $ ./ht run test2.ht

-You should see the passed checks.
+You should see the passed checks (if you replaced the canonical Hello World with something actually present in the response).

 Details of the `Request` object